-Sophie Woolley develops a one-person show about becoming a cochlear implanted ‘cyborg’ in collaboration with dramaturge Sarah Dickenson, director Rachel Bagshaw and accent coach Elspeth Morrison.
-She will also work with a sound artist and choreographer.
+Sophie Woolley has developed a one-person show about becoming a cochlear implanted ‘cyborg’ in collaboration with dramaturge Sarah Dickenson, director Rachel Bagshaw and accent coach Elspeth Morrison.
+She has also worked with a sound artist and choreographer.

 Augmented uses theatrical monologue and dance to explore cochlear implantation – both the effects it has had on the artist’s emotions, life, relationships and identity, as well as the wider, future implications of implant technology.
 Sophie aims to create a powerful, nuanced personal story of her experience of deafness and hearing.